Updated July 11, 2023

 Use the following calculator for Marginal Utility calculations.

 |Marginal Utility =||(Total Utility for Final Units (TUf) - Total Utility for Initial Units (TUi)) / (Total Units Consumed Finally (Qf) - Total Units Consumed Initially (Qi)) ?>|

 |=||(0 - 0) / (0 - 0) = 0|

-Answer: Marginal utility, in economics, says that the value of an additional unit of a product/service is different from the value of the previous unit.
-It typically measures how much more satisfaction one can get from consuming another unit of a good/service.
+Answer: Marginal utility, in economics, says that the value of an additional unit of a product/service differs from the value of the previous unit.
+It typically measures how much satisfaction one can get from consuming another unit of a good/service.

 Answer: It generally has three types: positive, negative, and neutral.
 The negative one is also known as DMU.
-The law of DMU states that with an increase in total units consumed, its usefulness will decline.
+The law of DMU states that its usefulness will decline with an increase in total units consumed.